NREL/OpenStudio-resources/README.md

 * Remove timestamps throughout the file to avoid useless git diff
 * Round values to 2 digits to avoid excessive diffing

-The `model_tests.rb`  outputs this modified `out.osw` in the right folder with the right naming convention `test_osversion_out.osw` (eg: air_chillers.rb_2.3.1_out.osm): a given user can run the regression suite against his OpenStudio version exactly like he used to.
+The `model_tests.rb`  outputs this modified `out.osw` in the right folder with the right naming convention: `testname_X.Y.Z_out.osw` (eg: `air_chillers.rb_2.3.1_out.osw`): a given user can run the regression suite against his OpenStudio version exactly like he used to.
 Currently every test output is commited to the `test/` folder.

 ### Parsing and analyzing

 The `process_results.py` CLI is provided with functions to update the [google sheet](https://docs.google.com/spreadsheets/d/1gL8KSwRPtMPYj-QrTwlCwHJvNRP7llQyEinfM1-1Usg/edit#gid=1548402386) centralizing the test results, and visualize deviations.

+The CLI is an interface to the supporting module `./python/regression_analysis.py`.
-This script is parsing all the out.osw (for all versions) in the `test` folder and creating table representation for export to google spreadsheet, or for visualization as heatmaps.
+This module is responsible for parsing all the out.osw (for all versions) in the `test` folder and either creating a table representation for export to google spreadsheet, or for visualization as heatmaps.

-The CLI has embedded documentation including examples, go to the root of the repository and type:
+The CLI has embedded documentation including examples of usage, go to the root of the repository and type:

     python process_results.py -h

+#### Uploading to google sheets

+**This should only be done once an official release is out: run all tests with this version, commit the resulting out.osw, and update the google sheet**.

+If you want to upload the results to the google sheet.
+You will need two things:

+    * Write access to the google spreadsheet
+    * Install and configure the python module df2gspread.
+This requires setting credentials in the google console API, see [here](https://df2gspread.readthedocs.io/en/latest/overview.html#access-credentials) for how to do it.

+#### Python Configuration

 **Setting up a suitable python environment**